rovaughn/platform-docs/platform/manual/project/directory-structure/conf/routes.yaml.rst

    1. Since the convention is to deploy a microservice on each domain, you'll rarely see a configuration which has a location prefix other than '/'

-   2. If in case the location matches to more than one rule, the configuration related to the more specific rule is used
+   2. In case the location matches to more than one rule, the configuration related to the more specific rule is used

 Location Configuration